Competitor Pricing

 Your firm size, client type, and budget will determine the best choice.
 Ask yourself these questions to find the right fit:

 • How many clients do you serve annually?
-If it’s under 50, the Basic plan might be sufficient.
+If it’s under 50, the Basic plan might be enough.
 If you’re managing hundreds, the Standard plan’s unlimited portals offer better value.

 • How important is brand consistency?
 If a custom-branded client experience is a priority, budget for the Enterprise plan.
-If not, the standard TaxCaddy interface works perfectly fine.
+If not, the standard TaxCaddy interface works perfectly well.

 • What is your current tax software?
-Ensure your chosen TaxCaddy plan integrates smoothly with the tools you already use, like Drake Tax or ProSeries.
+Make sure your chosen TaxCaddy plan works with the tools you already use, like Drake Tax or ProSeries.

-• How tech-savvy are your clients?
-TaxCaddy is generally straightforward for clients, but having task management features from the Standard plan can help guide them through the process more effectively.
+• How comfortable are your clients with technology?
+TaxCaddy is generally straightforward for clients, but task management features from the Standard plan can help guide them through the process more effectively.

-A good rule of thumb is to start with the plan that covers your current needs and allows for a bit of growth.
+A good rule is to start with the plan that covers your current needs and allows for some growth.
 You can always upgrade as your firm expands.

 Final Thoughts

-TaxCaddy provides a scalable and secure solution for tax document management, with clear plans tailored to practitioners, small firms, and large enterprises.
-To determine the real cost, be sure to look past the base subscription fee and calculate the additional costs based on your specific client count and feature requirements, especially the per-client fees that can add up during tax season.
+TaxCaddy provides a scalable and secure solution for tax document management, with clear plans for practitioners, small firms, and large enterprises.
+To find the real cost, look past the base subscription fee and calculate additional costs based on your specific client count and feature requirements, especially the per-client fees that can add up during tax season.

-Once your documents are neatly organized in a portal like TaxCaddy, the next bottleneck is often tax research.
-Instead of spending hours sifting through dense regulations, we use Feather AI to get clear, citation-backed answers in seconds.
-It allows us to resolve complex client questions instantly by searching authoritative sources like the IRC and state tax codes, making our entire preparation process faster and more accurate.
+Once your documents are organized in a portal like TaxCaddy, the next challenge is often tax research.
+Instead of spending hours going through dense regulations, we use Feather AI to get clear, citation-backed answers in seconds.
+It helps us resolve complex client questions instantly by searching authoritative sources like the IRC and state tax codes, making our preparation process faster and more accurate.

 Written by Feather Team